-You see, even if you’re in a comfortable debt position according to your own personal risk exposure the only judgement that matters when you apply for a mortgage is that of the banks assessment of your serviceability.
+Even if you’re in a comfortable debt position according to your own personal risk exposure, the only judgment that matters when you apply for a mortgage is that of the banks' assessment of your serviceability.

 So here are eight strategies to make sure an invisible serviceability ceiling doesn’t stop you from growing your property portfolio in the future…